 The ultimate combination of traditional medicine and modern technology to improve skins' tone and appearance, vibrance and health!
 Utilizes acupuncture, hydrating serums, microcurrent and LED light therapy.

-A very gentle way to help your body build collagen and heal from your injuries faster.
+A very gentle way to help your body build collagen and heal from your injuries faster, improving skin tone and texture.

-Add it on to a regular treatment to reduce acne, improve surface appearance, as well as promote collagen production under the skin.
+Use it as a stand alone treatment, or add it on to your acupuncture session to reduce acne, improve surface appearance, as well as promote collagen production under the skin.

-Dr. Barner is trained in Chinese, Japanese, Korean, and auricular acupuncture techniques.
+Dr. Barner is trained in Chinese, Japanese, Korean, sports and auricular acupuncture techniques.

 We have a large traditional herb pharmacy to provide patients with raw herbs, teas, granule, capsule and teapills.